trelo-bifteki/www.trelobifteki.com/src/assets/posts/jest-vue-typescript.md

 *   I introduce `defaultProps` with the default and required values
 *   I use `defaultProps` as the default parameter for `createWrapper`

-It took me a long research and experiments to find `Wrapper<Component>` as return trype for `createWrapper` function.
+It took me a long research and experiments to find `VueWrapper<ComponentPublicInstance>` as return trype for `createWrapper` function.
 I also introduce the `defaultProps` in order to have autocompletion, avoid DRY and type checking.

 A `createWrapper` function is always invoked by every single test.
 Our goal is to make each test completely _stateless_.
 Always make sure that all your tests